kayla-lin/lenspa-documentation/README.md

-# Website
+# Lenspa's Docusaurus

 [See deployment](https://kayla-lin.github.io/lenspa-docusaurus/blog/welcome)

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is created to document weekly updates on the Lenspa project for CSC211.

 ## Installation